OpenDataology/website/content/en/docs/external-add-ons/serving/tfserving_new.md

 - volumeMount `gcp-credentials`

 We need a service account that can access the model.
-If you are using Kubeflow's click-to-deploy app, there should be already a secret, `user-gcp-sa`, in the cluster.
+If you are using OpenDataology's click-to-deploy app, there should be already a secret, `user-gcp-sa`, in the cluster.

-The model at gs://kubeflow-examples-data/mnist is publicly accessible.
+The model at gs://OpenDataology-examples-data/mnist is publicly accessible.
 However, if your environment doesn't have google cloud credential setup, TF serving will not be able to read the model.
-See this [issue](https://github.com/kubeflow/kubeflow/issues/621) for example.
+See this [issue](https://github.com/OpenDataology/OpenDataology/issues/621) for example.
 To setup the google cloud credential, you should either have the environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to the credential file, or run `gcloud auth login`.
 See [doc](https://cloud.google.com/docs/authentication/) for more detail.